 Do I have to provide access to my data before publication?

 Once research is completed and has been published it is expected that researchers openly share the data behind the research, this is subject to constraints such as intellectual property, confidentiality, ethical issues etc. See What to Share & What Not to Share.
 If the research is not yet published, the data can be protected providing data sharing intentions are specified e.g. embargo period and third party agreements.
 See Access and Security.

-How do I obtain a Digital Object Identifier (DOI) for my publication?
+How do I obtain a Digital Object Identifier (DOI) for my dataset?

 Once your data has been uploaded onto Aston Data Explorer, your Research Data Management Specialist will create one for you.
 If you have however deposited your research data in an external repository, the metadata record must be specified in Aston Data Explorer together with a copy of your DOI which the repository would have generated for you.

 What if my data is subject to Intellectual Property Rights?